wiedehopf/graphs1090/README.md

 sudo bash -c "$(curl -L -o - https://github.com/wiedehopf/graphs1090/raw/master/install.sh)"
 ```

+Note on data loss: When removing or losing power you will lose graph data generated after 23:42 of the previous day.
+To avoid that issue `sudo shutdown now` before unplugging the pi.
+See the section on reducing writes for more detail.

 ## Configuration (optional):
 Edit the configuration file to change graph layout options, for example size:
 ```